jwd83/multicart/README.md

 Font sizes: Upheaval looks best when using a multiple of 20.

-To build on Windows, use `build-release.bat`.
+To build on Windows for Windows, use `build-win.bat`.

+To build on Windows for web browsers use `build-web.bat`.